APPLYMyRCC

 RCC Students Participating in the Dropout Academy

 Roxbury Community College is committed to ensuring that every student who matriculates can feel successful.
 RCC’s SUCCESS (Supporting Urgent Community College Equity Through Student Services) Program is part of the Commonwealth’s overall SUCCESS initiative to support underserved and historically underrepresented students.
-SUCCESS at RCC supports English for Speakers of Other Languages (ESOL), Men of Color, LGBTQ+ students, and other students who could benefit from wrap-around supports that will keep them on track for retention and graduation.
+SUCCESS at RCC supports students, who could benefit from wrap-around supports that will keep them on track for retention and graduation.
+A core function of SUCCESS is to serve as a primary advocate for students, helping them navigate the institution and overcome challenges.

 Comcast Newsmakers Story